An interview with Marilyn Eckelman, Director of Career Development

 That's terrific.
 Have things been challenging leading up to this?

 The job market has shown signs of improvement as companies look to build bench strength by adding the talent and experience they find in MBA students.
 The job hunt for MBAs continues to mirror the job market overall.
 Companies were, and still are, reviewing every head count.
 When you consider the number of job hunters in the market, the search can take longer and be more competitive.
 There are challenges for students who may require visa sponsorship as companies continue to limit hiring.
-Overall, I see this as the new normal and our job in Career Strategies is to work with students to individually source opportunities that may be a fit for them.
+Overall, I see this as the new normal and our job in Career Development is to work with students to individually source opportunities that may be a fit for them.
 We are always optimistic.

 Tell us about how your office operates.

 I believe the offerings of our office are unique.
-There are five of us in Career Strategies and we work with students individually.
+There are five of us in Career Development and we work with students individually.
 Every new student is assigned an advisor upon joining the program.
 We not only work with the students’ resumes during the summer but also learn about the overall profile of the class so we can begin thinking about how we might work with employers interested in our talent.
 Also, we maintain relationships with employers and constantly introduce students to alumni within the industries and companies that interest them.
 Typically we see two types of students: the very specific, focused, "I-want-to-be-a XXXX" types and those undergoing a career transition.
 How we help each individual student depends on the student, their professional experience and the functional roles for which they may be a fit.

 How else do you see the Carroll School differentiating itself from other programs?